Special Topic Series

 Dartmouth’s interdisciplinary programs in Jewish Studies and Middle Eastern Studies have a longstanding commitment to fostering dialogue, community, and joint academic inquiry.
 Building on this decades-long partnership and recent campus forums on the current conflict, the Middle East Dialogues foster learning and an open exchange of ideas to bridge what can appear to be an impenetrable divide.

-The Middle East Dialogues represent the Dialogue Project's first special topic series, encompassing courses and events related to timely challenging topics.
-We hope to offer a new series each year or every other year, depending in part on current events.
+The Middle East Dialogues represented the Dialogue Project's first special topic series and encompassed courses and events related to timely challenging topics during the 2023-24 academic year.

 Expanded Course Offerings